 The ground was almost upon them.

 A name tumbled from her.
 "Kouga…?"

 And darkness thick enough to suffocate took her.

 Seconds… minutes… hours… she had no idea how long she drifted until a deep moan punctured the nothingness.
-Using it as a beacon, her hand tingled into being and responded to its call.
-Kagome's wrist flopped forward haphazardly, landing in wet mud.
+Using it as a beacon, her hand tingled into being and responded to its call, flopping forward haphazardly to land in wet mud.
 She felt its coolness through the darkness and jolted.
-Fingers splayed, she grazed the air, stopping abruptly as she hit something warm.
+Fingers splayed, she grazed empty air, stopping abruptly as she hit something warm.
 Alive.